§ 05

 Ecuador · vs Curaçao · 20 JuneLa Tri lands on the Westside Latin corridor

-Ecuador's Tri support is genuinely passionate (Ecuador is consistently among the most-traveling South American supporter bases per past Copas), and KC locals flagged this in the days after the draw with the same line: don't sleep on Ecuador, the atmosphere will be good.24 Ecuadorian-American community in KC is moderate but not large.
+Ecuador's Tri support travels in numbers (Ecuador is consistently among the most-traveling South American supporter bases per past Copas), and KC locals flagged this in the days after the draw: don't sleep on Ecuador, the atmosphere will be good.24 Ecuadorian-American community in KC is moderate but not large.

 The matchday venue strategy: